This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Ibuprofen or acetaminophen: These medicines are given to decrease your child's pain and fever.
 They can be bought without a doctor's order.
 Ask how much medicine is safe to give your child, and how often to give it.

 - Throat culture: A throat culture is done to check for scarlet fever.
-Caregivers will swab the back of your child's throat with a cotton swab.
+Healthcare providers will swab the back of your child's throat with a cotton swab.
 The swab is sent to a lab for tests.
-Throat culture results will help caregivers choose what medicine is best for your child.
+Throat culture results will help healthcare providers choose what medicine is best for your child.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.